tianxiaode/GenericAbp/README.md

 ## Module description

+### Generic.Abp.Tailwind

+Rewrote the default theme of ABP using Tailwind CSS and rewrote the login of the Account module and its related pages.
+This module only supports OpenIddict and does not support IdentityServer.
+This module also rewrites the Volo.Abp.OpenIddict.AspNetCore module, as the module's authorization page uses ABP's default theme, resulting in inconsistent styling.
+This module is for learning and reference only and is not recommended for use in a production environment.

 ### Generic.Abp.Application

 As long as the module has changed the `Configuration` related interface and the `Settings` interface to accommodate [Sencha](https://www.sencha.com) Ext JS development, you can view it through the `swagger` of the demo program.